arcege/ansible-primer/10-playbooks/lesson.md

 ### Hosts

 The `hosts` is a sequence of hosts or groups.
-Seperation delimitors are semi-colons, commas and exclaimation points.
+Seperation delimitors are colons, commas and exclaimation points.
 Semi-colons and commas are equivalent.
 An exclaimation point excludes hosts from the sequence.
 For example: